jjeng08/iexTrading/README.md

 # iexTrading

-DESCRIPTION
-This is a single-page application that pulls stock information through the IEX API and displays it in a simple-to-read format.
+SUMMARY: This is a single-page application that pulls stock information through the IEX API and displays it in a simple-to-read format.

 NOTE: As this application was created to demonstrate the power of dynamically created buttons, please use the mouse to click on all options: functionality for the "Enter" key has not been added as it would interfere with various features detailed below.